EZePiZy/RISC-V-CPU/programs/README.md

 1. Upon receving a trigger the routine is executed
 2. The `a0` drives the led bar on the *VBuddy* turning on each light every second
-3. Once all 8 lights are on a random amount of time elapses before they all turn off
-4. The testbench uses *VBuddy* methods to measure how long it takes the user to press the button after the lights turn off
+3. The testbench uses *VBuddy* methods to measure how long it takes the user to press the button after the lights turn off

 ## Implementation